 Value is best defined by the price per gigabyte in a storage device.
 This used to be held by smaller capacity drives but now higher ones are starting to offer roughly the same cost per gigabyte.
-With a price of $120 and a capacity of 240GB, the Crucial M500 ends up with just $.50 per gigabyte to offer a solid value.
+With a price of $215 and a capacity of 512GB, the Crucial MX100 ends up with just $.42 per gigabyte to offer a solid value.
 In addition to offering a nice capacity for the price, the drive also offers some solid performance thanks to its custom Marvell controller with roughly 550MB/s read speeds and 500MB/s write speeds.
-If you are looking for a higher capacity with nearly the same cost per gigabyte, then the Samsung 840 EVO 500GB comes in with a $.54/GB cost with a price of around $270.
+If you don't want to spend that much but still get a slightly higher price per gigabyte, there is the Crucial MX100 256GB model priced around $115

-If you want the most capacity possible out of a drive and aren't too concerned about costs, then the Samsung 840 EVO 1TB drive is an obvious choice.
+If you want the most capacity possible out of a drive and are not too concerned about costs, then the Samsung 840 EVO 1TB drive is an obvious choice.
 This drive uses a new type of triple cell NAND to offer higher density memory chips.
 Performance is still quite good thanks to the use of the new Turbo Write capabilities from the Samsung memory controller.
 Speed can reach up to 540MB/s for reads and 520MB/s for write operations.
-Pricing for the drive is up there though at roughly $520.
-If you don't mind giving up a bit of performance and storage space, the Crucial M500 960GB drive is a bit more affordable at $460.
+Of course if you want the absolute best performance, than the Samsung 850 Pro 1TB drive does get a bit of an edge and longer warranty but the price jumps up to near $700.

 A number of PCs that use Intel processors and chipsets can accelerate a hard drive with a solid state drive through a caching system called Smart Response Technology.
 Essentially, a small SSD drive up to 64GB in size can be used as cache for frequently used data to improve performance.
 In this size range, the SanDisk Ultra Plus 64GB drive offers a good level of performance especially with data reads that are critical for the caching system as writes are typically still restricted to the speeds of the hard drive it is caching.
-The only downside is pricing is still around $75 which isn't great at a per GB rate.
-In fact, a good alternative is to buy something like the Sandisk Ultra Plus 128GB drive for just $30 more and have both a 64GB cache plus an extra 64GB of fast storage space.
+The only downside is pricing is still around $70 which isn't great at a per GB rate.
+In fact, a good alternative is to buy something like the Crucial MX100 128GB drive for just $5 more and have both a 64GB cache plus an extra 64GB of fast storage space.